raniphore/PGDDS-IIIT-Bangalore/README.md

 Developed a regression model to predict the price of cars in the American automobile market with 90.6% accuracy by analyzing physical and intangible attributes of the vehicle.

 #### [5] Help NGO Case Study:
-Peformed dimensionality reduction using PCA and categorise the countries on socio-economic and health factors using Clustering to determine the overall development of a country and accordingly suggest the countries that needs immediate help from the NGO.
+Performed dimensionality reduction using PCA and categorise the countries on socio-economic and health factors using Clustering to determine the overall development of a country and accordingly suggest the countries that needs immediate help from the NGO.